BIOGRAPHY

 In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards for their contributions to the soundtrack of the hugely successful video game Xenoblade Chronicles II (Square Enix) singing the music of Yasunori Mitsuda.
 In 2012 they appeared as the "Voices of Hell" on the video game Diablo 3 (Blizzard]) gaining a Game Audio Network Guild nomination for the Best Original Choral Performance in February 2013 and working with composer Russell Brower.
 The score was nominated for a BAFTA Award.

-The unique nature of the group’s performance has resulted in the creation of a ground-breaking Education & Outreach programme that has been responsible for workshops across China, Iceland, Germany, the USA, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK and a special Winter School held since 2019 in The Netherlands.
-The ANÚNA International Summer School was inaugurated in Dublin since 2011 and held there regularly until 2019.
-In 2022 the School transferred successfully to Italy (details HERE) and will continue and expand in Summer 2024.
+The unique nature of the group’s performance has resulted in the creation of a ground-breaking Education & Outreach programme that has been responsible for workshops across China, Iceland, Germany, the USA, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK.
+The ANÚNA International Schools were inaugurated in Dublin in 2011 and in 2025 their Easter School will take place in Modena, Italy.

 ANÚNA has released eighteen albums since 1991.
-Invocation won a National Entertainment Award for classical music in 1994, while Deep Dead Blue was nominated for a Classical Brit Award in 1999.
+Invocation won a National Entertainment Award for classical music in Ireland while Deep Dead Blue was nominated for a Classical Brit Award in 1999.
 Celtic Origins (2007)also an award-winning PBS show and DVD and became the number one selling CD on the US World Music Charts while the album Christmas Memories, also a PBS TV special and DVD, reached the Hot 100 of the Billboard Album Chart in 2011.
-In November 2023 ANÚNA release Otherworld, a startlingly beautiful record that promises much for the future of the group.
+In February 2025 ANÚNA release Eilifð, a startlingly beautiful record that promises much for the future of the group.

 Michael McGlynn's sheet music is available from www.michaelmcglynn.com.